Lab-Brat/labbrat.net/content/blog/terraform_hz_vms.md

 }
 ```

 Then, for each VM a primary IP is defined.
 This step is not strictly required, but it has certain benefits.
-For example if a VM is accidentally deleted and it doesn't have a primary IP, after it is recreated IP address might be different which could break compatability of the existing services.
+For example if a VM is accidentally deleted and it doesn't have a primary IP, after it is recreated IP address might be different which could break compatibility of the existing services.

 Here is the code:
 ```